English Modal Verbs

 possibility |

-This might fail. |
+might fail. |

 must |

-you have to do it |
+have to do it |

-You must obey the law. |
+must obey the law. |

 very likely to happen |

-They left so early,
+left so early, they

 must be home by now. |